 Apart from keeping the baby’s crib clear of the pillows and other objects, there are so many other things that are needed to be kept in mind to enhance the safe sleeping environment for your child.
 Some of them are given below:

 - If you are keeping the child’s crib clear of pillows, comforters, soft toys, also try keeping it clear of the bumpers.
 Bumpers may look attractive and match the décor, but they carry potential risks of suffocation the same way as pillows and toys do.
+Here are some great crib bumper alternatives.

 - According to AAP (American Academy of Paediatrics), the positioners, wedges, and other mattresses do not reduce the risk of SIDS but actually may enhance the risk of SIDS.
 Although you would be happy to know that the pacifiers are believed to eliminate the risk of SIDS, it can be offered at the time of your child’s sleep.